Comparison · VERIFIED APRIL 2026

 Final verdict: Microsoft Copilot vs Open WebUI

 Both Microsoft Copilot and Open WebUI are strong tools in the productivity space, but they serve different needs.
 Microsoft Copilot stands out for deep m365 integration, making it ideal for microsoft 365 power users and enterprise teams.
-Open WebUI differentiates with best self-hosted chat ui, which benefits users focused on teams wanting a private.
+Open WebUI is best at best self-hosted chat ui — particularly for teams focused on teams wanting a private.

-With a 0.3-point rating advantage and 670 reviews, Open WebUI has the edge in user satisfaction.
+With a 0.3-point rating advantage, Open WebUI has the edge in user satisfaction.
 The best approach is to try Microsoft Copilot's free tier and Open WebUI's free tier to see which fits your specific workflow.

 Frequently asked questions